Nikaraqua/sample/README.md

 I did try to find out how to write with GitBash

+I know that one could - possibly with open quotations?"
-I know you can (As I have by accident when committing message)
+(I did by accident when committing first message)

 * But it's done now
 * It's a verison control doc not a text editor